Alek Skarlatos: Defeats

 After redistricting for the 2022 election, the 4th District contained a higher percentage of Democratic-leaning voters than before.
 DeFazio announced in late 2021 that he would retire.
 Oregon Labor Commissioner Val Hoyle announced that she would run for the seat and was endorsed by DeFazio.
 Hoyle won the May 17 Democratic primary.
-Skarlatos faced Hoyle in the November 8 general election but lost his election bid.
+Skarlatos faced Hoyle in the November 8 general election but lost his election bid, 51% to 43%.

+Oregon House of Representatives

+Skarlatos ran in the 2024 Oregon House of Representatives election to represent Oregon's 4th House district.
+During the 2024 campaign Skarlatos was endorsed by the anti-abortion organization Oregon Right to Life and was described as a "strong pro-life advocate".
+He won the general election on November 5, 2024, and assumed office on January 13, 2025.
+Skarlatos, who is Greek–American, was hosted at the White House by President Donald Trump to celebrate Greek Independence Day in March 2025.
+He succeeded Lucetta Elmer as deputy minority leader after Elmer replaced Christine Drazan as minority leader on October 1, 2025.
+Skarlatos supports the possible deployment of federal forces in Portland during the ongoing protests against ICE since June 2025.

 Personal life

-In September 2018, Skarlatos became an honorary naturalized French citizen, along with Stone and Sadler.
-A naturalization ceremony was held in Sacramento in January 2019.
+On September 20, 2018, a decree naturalizing Skarlatos, along with Stone and Sadler, as French citizens was published with the naturalization effective retroactive to April 2018, when the three of them applied for citizenship.
+A naturalization ceremony was held in Sacramento on January 31, 2019.
 Skarlatos was raised a Presbyterian, but is now a member of a Lutheran church.